-At the initial stage of drafting the State Historic Preservation Plan, the Plan Steering Committee and the 40 SHPO placed high priority on fully engaging Native American Tribal representation in the preservation 41 planning process.
-This high priority acknowledges that ancestors of present-day Native Americans have 42 lived here for thousands of years.
-Therefore, they have deep-rooted ties to the land and the cultural 43 resources that manifest this heritage, plus a strong commitment to protecting these resources for future 44 generations.
+At the initial stage of drafting the Plan, the Plan Steering Committee and the SHPO placed high priority on fully engaging with Native American Tribes in the preservation planning process.
+This high priority acknowledged that ancestors of present-day Native Americans lived here for thousands of years.
+Therefore, they have deep-rooted ties to the land and the cultural resources that manifest this heritage, and a heartfelt commitment to protecting these resources for future generations.
 Indeed, there is no distinction between cultural and natural resources.
-This strong 45 commitment to the land also makes Tribes key stakeholders and partners in statewide historic 46 47 preservation efforts.
+This strong commitment to the land also makes Tribes key stakeholders and partners in statewide historic preservation efforts.